 Around midday we reached Landmannalaugar, the start of the famous Laugavegur Trail.
-This area is only accessible by car in the summer months.
-We spent the rest of the day going on one unreal expedition after another: a hike on Iceland’s many-hued volcanoes, mountains made of hardened ash, past dizzying lava cliffs and spewing geysers… I felt like Alice after stepping through the Looking Glass!
+Like the hiking in Thorsmork, this area is only accessible by car in the summer months.
+We spent the rest of the day going on one unreal expedition after another: a hike on Iceland’s many-hued volcanoes, mountains made of hardened ash, past dizzying lava cliffs and spewing geysers… I felt like Alice after stepping through the Looking Glass.
 We even had the chance to soak in a geothermal lake surrounded by mountains and sheep peacefully grazing next to our clothes.

 Day 3: Catching a snake by the tail

 Staying true to its name, this bit of Laugavegur is as touristy as the Isolated Trails of Iceland get.
 Alberto and Mónica worked hard to craft a true uncharted adventure and it shows.
 The third day had us driving towards Langisjór, the longest lake in the country.
 We hiked up the Loki-Fögrufjöll volcano to see the lake coiling like an enormous snake through the dramatic landscape below us.
 I still remember the striking scene of Mount Sveinstindur’s dark figure towering over it like a predator in waiting.
 That’s the thing about hiking in Iceland—it’s never strenuous, but it’s always immensely rewarding.